benjamin-robertson/find_legacy_facts/README.md

 Legacy facts task and plan accepts two parameters.

 **Environment:** Required: Name of the environment you wish to scan.
 This could be production, development etc. Note: the plan limits environment names to [valid environment names.][2]\
-**check_ruby:** Whether to scan ruby files for legacy facts.
-Note: local ruby functions/facts can still contain legacy fact as these are still collected on Puppet 8.
-They are no longer submitted to PuppetDB.
+**check_ruby:** Whether to scan ruby files for legacy facts. **Note:** local ruby functions/facts can still contain legacy facts as these are still collected on Puppet 8, however they are no longer submitted to PuppetDB.

 The plan `find_legacy_facts` will automatically locate your Puppet primary server.
 To manually target a Puppet server use the task `find_legacy_facts` and select the desired target.

+These plans should also function when run by [Puppet Bolt.][5]

 ## Usage

 From within the Puppet Enterprise console, goto plans or tasks and select `find_legacy_facts`.
-Fill in required values and run the task/plan.
+Fill in required values then run the task/plan.

+Depending on the size of your Puppet code environments, it may take a while to return the results.

 ## Limitations

-Find_legacy_facts can be used to help prepare to migration to Puppet 8.
-However it should not solely relied upon to catch all potential legacy facts.
+Find_legacy_facts can be used to help prepare for the migration to Puppet 8.
+However it should not solely relied upon to catch all legacy fact issues.
 Running your code on a Puppet 8 server within your test environment is vital before performing production upgrades.

 ## Development